coreinfrastructure/best-practices-badge/doc/security.md

 We have strived to enable secure defaults from the start.
 We use a number of [external online checkers](#online-checkers) to detect common HTTPS misconfiguration problems (see below).
-We use brakeman, which can detect some misconfigurations in Rails applications.
+We use Brakeman, which can detect some misconfigurations in Rails applications.
-Brakeman is invoked by the default 'rake' task, and our continuous integration task reruns brakeman.
+We invoke a static analysis tool (Brakeman) as part of our continuous integration pipeline.

 However, our primary mechanism for countering misconfigurations is by identifying and apply ing the most-relevant security guide available.